 NPR covered the American version of this desert.

-I’ll will give a detailed report on the menu we ended up serving (plus photos, I hope) after the event.
-Probably next week some time.
-Wish me luck!
+Here is a detailed report on the menu we ended up serving (plus photos, I hope) after the event.

 “The poets have been mysteriously silent on the subject of cheese.”